gravitational/teleport/examples/self-hosted-databases/redis-single/README.md

 # Redis single instance

-The make script manages a single Redis instance in a docker container on the same host of the database service.
+The make script manages a single Redis instance in a docker container on the same host of the Database service.

-It is assumed that you already have a running Teleport cluster, a running database service, and approriate roles for database access.
+It is assumed that you already have a running Teleport cluster, a running Database service, and approriate roles for database access.

 It is assumed that `tctl` can be run either with a logged in `tsh` profile or has direct access to Teleport Auth through `/etc/teleport.yaml`.